Shalkar (Kokshetau)

 Shalkar (Шалқар; Шалкар) is a lake in Aiyrtau District, North Kazakhstan Region, Kazakhstan.

 Aiyrtau village lies a little to the south of the southwestern tip of the lake and Shalkar village to the southeast of the eastern tip.
 There are resorts by the lakeshore.
 Lake Shalkar is part of the Kokshetau National Park, a protected area.

 Geography

 Shalkar lies in the western sector of the Kokshetau Lakes.
 It is an elongated lake stretching in an ENE-WSW direction with a cove at the eastern end.
 The entrance of the cove is 164 m wide.
 The southern shore is steep, with up to 8 m high cliffs, while the remaining lakeshore is gently sloping.
 The bottom of lake Shalkar is flat, with sandy and rocky areas.
 There are three islets near the eastern shore of the lake.
 The water is slightly brackish.
+Lake Imantau is located 15 km to the southwest, Zhamantuz lies 20 km to the west, Saumalkol 10 km to the northwest and Ulken Koskol 15 km to the north.

 The Koi-Bagir river flows into the lake during the spring floods from the northwestern side.
 The outflow of lake Shalkar is river Tyun-Tyugur, flowing southwards from the southwestern end.